tommyettinger/textratypist/README.md

 when both the .fnt file and the image it references are in the same subfolder, somewhere inside the assets root folder.
 There was a visual bug in TextraSelectBox and TypingSelectBox, where the labels displayed too low in their rows when the list and scroll pane appeared, but that should be fixed now.

+Because the 2.2.x line depends on libGDX 1.14.0, and not all libraries are compatible yet with this version (libKTX in particular), all changes in 2.2.6 have been backported to 2.1.10, which still only needs libGDX 1.13.1 .
+Changing the dependency from 2.2.6 to 2.1.10 is really all that needs to be done if you still need to use libGDX 1.13.1 .

 ## Why doesn't something work?